alexandre-eisenmann/rosetta/README.md

 the language.
 That being said, the program, surprisingly, was able to recognize the languages of really small files, containing just one phrase of 30 to 50 caracters

+##Instalation

+Unpack and run bundle.
+To run the test, just type rspec

 ##Usage##
 ```
 ruby rosetta.rb <filePath> => identify which language <filePath> was written